Home/Compare/edict vs autogen

 • License: edict is MIT, autogen is CC-BY-4.0.

-• Tags unique to edict: multi-agent, dashboard, ai-orchestration, autonomous-agents.
+• Tags unique to edict: ai-agents, ai-orchestration, autonomous-agents, dashboard.

 • edict ships Docker support for self-hosted deployment.